DigitalGeographyLab/some-origins-demo/README.md

-# Detecting country of residence from social media data - Python scripts and mock data
+# Detecting country of residence from social media data – Python scripts and mock data

 This repository provides supplementary information for the article *Detecting country of residence from social media data: a comparison of methods*.

-The methodology has been further developed in the BORDERSACE project, updated version of the scripts is available at: https://github.com/DigitalGeographyLab/TwitterOriginsDetection-Demo
+The methodology has been further developed in the BORDERSPACE project, updated version of the scripts is available at: https://github.com/DigitalGeographyLab/TwitterOriginsDetection-Demo

 ## Citation